mckinsey/vizro/vizro-core/docs/pages/user-guides/install.md

 ## Confirm a successful installation

-To confirm the installation above was successful, and verify the version of Vizro installed, call the following from within a Jupyter notebook cell (or run the following as a Python script):
+To confirm the installation was successful, and verify the version of Vizro installed, call the following.
+You can do this from within a Jupyter notebook cell, or run the following as a Python script:

 ```py
 import vizro